 “What the hell, Jim?
-Why aren’t those books re-shelved?” said Connor.
+Why aren’t those books re-shelved?” says Connor.

 “Jim!
 Don’t freakin’ act like you can’t hear me, dude.
-Listen I don’t know what you are doing sniffing those books, but they better be in the system and on the shelf before I get back from my break!”
+Listen, I don’t know what you are doing with those books, but they better be in the system and on the shelf before I get back from my break!”